It’s one of the most crucial indicators of your financial health — and for one in five people, it’s got an error on it.

 So if you haven’t checked your credit report lately, experts say now is the time to do it.

-As the coronavirus pandemic batters the economy, lenders are raising their standards to protect themselves.
+In response to the COVID-19 pandemic, many lenders raised their standards to protect themselves — and those tightened lending practices are largely still in place.
 So having a bad credit report right now could lock you out of a debt management opportunity, like refinancing your mortgage or getting a personal loan.
 It could also ding your future prospects when you’re ready to buy a home or open a high-tier credit card.

 “It shouldn’t take a pandemic for people to get into good money habits, which includes regularly checking your credit.
 It’s always important to know what’s on your credit report.
 Right now, there might be an emphasis or some urgency to really check it out,” says Douglas Boneparth, president and founder of the New York–based financial planning firm Bone Fide Wealth.
 “That’s predicated on this notion that people are looking for ways to access liquidity and cash, should the worst happen like having a loss in income.”